EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 - Communicate with other software and tools via standard protocols and APIs

 ### Reusable
-- Document your software (including its functionality, and how to install and run it) to make it more understainable by others who may wish to reuse or extend it
+- Document your software (including its functionality, and how to install and run it) to make it more understandable by others who may wish to reuse or extend it
 - Follow best practices for software development (including structuring your code in reusable functions with a single functionality that can be built on top of, coding conventions, code readability and verifying its correctness)
 - Test your software and make sure it works on different platforms/operating systems to make it more reusable
 - Give a licence to your software clearly stating how it can be reused
-- State how to cite your software so people can give you credit when they reuse it
+- State how to cite your software, so people can give you credit when they reuse it
+- Include a contributor policy so that others can contribute to your code and credit for contributions is provided

 ## Tools and practices for FAIR research software development

 There are various tools and practices that support the development of FAIR research software, contributing to each of the four FAIR principles.
-These tools and practices work together, as no single tool or practice will fully addresses one principle but can contribute to multiple principles simultaneously.
+These tools and practices work together, as no single tool or practice will fully address one principle, but can contribute to multiple principles simultaneously.

 It is important to note that simply using these tools, without following good practice and guidance on how best to align their usage with the FAIR principles, is not enough to produce FAIR software.
-In addition, FAIR is not a [software quality metric](https://everse.software/RSQKit/rs_quality) even though it can improve software quality in several aspects - software may be FAIR but still not very good in terms of its functionality.
+In addition, FAIR is not a [software quality metric](https://everse.software/RSQKit/rs_quality) even though it can improve software quality in several aspects - software may be FAIR, but still not very good in terms of its functionality.

 ### Development environments

-Virtual and integrated development environments (IDEs), such as VS Code or PyCharm, help with running, testing, and debuging code.
+Virtual and integrated development environments (IDEs), such as VS Code or PyCharm, help with running, testing, and debugging code.
 Virtual environments further enable us to share our working environments with others, making it easier to access, reuse and extend our code.
 IDEs often provide integrations with other tools, e.g. version control and command line terminals, enabling you to do many tasks from a single environment, saving time in switching between different tools.